avantrec/soco-cli/README.md

 If the command is successful, the **`result`** field contains the result string, which is exactly the string that would have been printed if the action had been performed on the command line.

 If the command is unsuccessful, the **`error_msg`** field contains an error message describing the error.

+### Listing Speakers

+To list the available speakers, use the `/speakers` URL path, e.g.: `http://192.168.0.100:8000/speakers`.
+The returned JSON string will list the speakers.

 ### Rediscovering Speakers